-Phone System with Services
+Phone System with services

-Auto attendants Phone System in Office 365 auto attendants can be used to create a menu system for your organization that lets external and internal callers move through a menu system to locate and place or transfer calls to company users or departments in your organization.
-See What are Cloud auto attendants?
+Auto attendants - Auto attendants can be used to create a menu system for your organization that lets external and internal callers move through the system to locate and place or transfer calls to company users or departments in your organization.
+See What are Cloud auto attendants?.

-Voicemail When you get a Phone System license for a user, that user is able to get voicemail that has been left by callers.
+Voicemail - When you get a Phone System license for a user, that user is able to get voicemail that has been left by callers.
 Cloud Voicemail is automatically set up and provisioned for users after you assign a Phone System license and a phone number to them.
 See Set up Cloud Voicemail.

-If you're ready to get started, see Setting up Phone System in your organization.
+For more information about features, see Here's what you get with Phone System in Office 365.
+If you're ready to get started, see Set up Phone System in your organization.